 - Visualization and Mapping

 If you are a student, you can be nominated as a HASTAC Scholar by a professor or mentor from your own institution.
 The nominations process for 2015-2016 will be open later this summer.

 Digital Media & Learning Competition

 The Digital Media and Learning Competition finds and inspires the most novel uses of new media in support of learning.
-Over the past five eight years, the Competition has awarded over $12 million to more than 100 projects—including games, mobile phone applications, virtual worlds, social networks, and digital badge platforms—that explore how technologies are changing the way people learn and participate in daily life.
+Since 2007, the Competition has awarded over $12 million to more than 100 projects—including games, mobile phone applications, virtual worlds, social networks, and digital badge platforms—that explore how technologies are changing the way people learn and participate in daily life.

 The Competition is supported by the John D. and Catherine T. MacArthur Foundation, and administered by HASTAC.
 Past competitions have focused themes including 21st century learning labs, knowledge networking, digital badges for lifelong learning, summer youth programming, and more.

 Our annual HASTAC conferences are hosted by affiliate organizations at locations around the globe.
 The HASTAC 2016 Conference will be held May 11-15, 2016 by the Nexus Lab at Arizona State University in Tempe, Arizona. #HASTAC16

 HASTAC 2017 Conference will be held in November 2017 (dates TBD) by the Florida Digital Humanities Consortium in Orlando, Florida. #HASTAC17

 HASTAC is partnering with the Futures Initiative to offer workshops, webinars, and online reading groups designed to tie student-centered, engaged pedagogical practices to institutional change and social justice.
 We are paying special attention to race, gender, diversity, equity, and inequality—and to rethinking the higher education we so urgently need now.